Our Art Curriculum

 Art is taught in blocks throughout the year to ensure that children achieve depth in their learning.
 At Kaizen we split the terms between D&T and Art outcomes, with subjects alternating each half term.
 The termly blocks are planned using medium term plans that have been created by the art leader.
 These follow the national curriculum ensuring that there is a well-structured approach to this creative subject.
 Progression in art has been carefully mapped across the curriculum.
 Learning is revised frequently to ensure that teachers are clear about what has been remembered and children are then able to build upon the knowledge previously learned.

-Each year group learns about the work of a range of artists (BAME artists and two other well-known artists) that reflect the diversity of the school communities.
-The children are taught to describe the differences and similarities between different practices and disciplines and make links to their own work.
+Each year group learns about the work of a range of artists that reflect the diversity of t school communities.
+The children are taught to describe the differences and similarities between different practices and disciplines, and make links to their own work.

 We understand that children have missed opportunities of learning because of the COVID outbreak and the resulting distance and blended learning models that were used in the previous school years.
 Our current teaching model ensures that any missed opportunities are addressed before teaching new concepts and topics.
 This pre teaching approach ensures that children are able to access the new learning and build upon their knowledge and skills.